panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-06-16-PMC/2021-06-16-PMC_Summary.md

 **5. Possible hackathon ?**

-Andy explained that it seems to him a good idea to organise a hackathon with IT people getting together and sharing know-how and approaches for setting up the different servies PaNOSC is creating, for example to help other IT professionals install the PaN Portal/VISA or invite scientists to teach them how to use the tools available.
+Andy explained that it seems to him a good idea to organise a hackathon with IT people getting together and sharing know-how and approaches for setting up the different services PaNOSC is creating, for example to help other IT professionals install the PaN Portal/VISA or invite scientists to teach them how to use the tools available.

 Jordi pointed out that this could be a very good idea if we have a service mature enough with some scientists using it (but other scientists missing out and willing to learn).

 Teodor said that he would be happy to help with the hackathon and bring people from ELI.
-He also eplaiend that there is an ELI Summer school and that WP5 simulation services will be presented.
+He also eplained that there is an ELI Summer school and that WP5 simulation services will be presented.

 **6. Use Cases Dashboard**